 As we go forward, try to think of everything logically and in a hierarchal fashion because it will start to make practical sense.

-It’s fine to read it all in one go, but you probably cannot absorb it all in one go.
+Reading it all in one go is fine, but you probably cannot absorb it all in one go.

 Be patient and be committed.

 I would imagine less than 20% of the people who start this post will read it all.

 And of that 20%, I doubt 10% will implement the advice systematically, even though I can categorically assure anybody that it works.

 That gives you the opportunity to separate yourself from your more laid-back competition.